Lambda deployment packages

 If you deploy your function code using a .zip file archive, you can use Lambda layers as a distribution mechanism for libraries, custom runtimes, and other function dependencies.
 Layers enable you to manage your in-development function code independently from the unchanging code and resources that it uses.
 You can configure your function to use layers that you create, layers that Amazon provides, or layers from other Amazon customers.

-You do not use layers with container images.
-Instead, you package your preferred runtime, libraries, and other dependencies into the container image when you build the image.
+You can't use layers with container images.
+Instead, package your preferred runtime, libraries, and other dependencies into the container image when you build the image.

 For more information about layers, see Working with Lambda layers.